Some writers aren’t famous for what they write about, but how their writing voices sing on the page.

-Their cadence elevates them beyond countless wordsmiths vying for attention.
-Chuck Palahniuk, Anne Rice, and Kurt Vonnegut are a few strong voices that come to mind.
+Their cadence elevates their prose beyond countless wordsmiths vying for attention.
+Chuck Palahniuk, Charles Bukowski, and Kurt Vonnegut are a few one-of-a-kind voices that come to mind.

 Are you looking to impact readers with your unique voice?
 Well, the good news is you don’t have to travel far to find it…